kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

     While this might seem like a useless exercise, it is there to train you in thinking critically about data and realising the differences small things make.
 It should also be a relatively easy exercise if you have spent enough time playing with the things you have learned so far.

+ *  Make a program that asks the user for their age, and make it tell them when they were born, given that the current year is whatever is the current year when you wrote the program.
+For example, if I wrote this program now, it would say something like

+    <pre>How old are you?
+    23

+    Ah!
+You were born in 1989!</pre>
+    <div class="label">This program was evidently written during 2012, but works as intended, at least!</div>

+ *  Make a program similar to the one in the previous exercise, but make it so it asks what year it is in addition to when the user was born.
+Use both pieces of data to calculate how old the user is.
+Interaction could look like the following.

+    <pre>What year is it?
+    2013
+    How old are you?
+    23

+    Ah!
+Then you must have been born in 1990!</pre>
+    <div class="label">It doesn't really matter when this program was written, but it's used during 2013.</div>

  *  Create a simple calculator program.
 Make the program ask the user if they want to add, subtract or multiply, and then ask them for numbers and show them the result.
 Interaction with the program could look like the following.

-        Do you want to (a)dd, (s)ubtract or (m)ultiply?
+    <pre>Do you want to (a)dd, (s)ubtract or (m)ultiply?
     m
     Enter the first number.
     3
     Enter the second number.
     4
-        The result is 12
+    The result is 12</pre>
     <div class="label">Example interaction with a simple calculator.</div>

     Or, if the user chooses to add,

-        Do you want to (a)dd, (s)ubtract or (m)ultiply?
+    <pre>Do you want to (a)dd, (s)ubtract or (m)ultiply?
     a
     Enter the first number.
     2
     Enter the second number.
     9
-        The result is 11
+    The result is 11</pre>
     <div class="label">Example interaction with a simple calculator.</div>

     Concentrate on which values are strings and which are numbers to get this one right.
 You will first have to convert the strings from the user into numbers, then add those two numbers, before converting the result back to a string to print to the user!

- *  Make a program that asks the user for their age, and make it tell them when they were born, given that the current year is whatever is the current year when you wrote the program.
-For example, if I wrote this program now, it would say something like

-        How old are you?
-        23

-        Ah!
-You were born in 1989!
-    <div class="label">This program was evidently written during 2012, but works as intended, at least!</div>